Apples on the tree in a apple orchard

 Apple picking is fun for all ages!

-Address: 1284 Julian Orchards Drive, Julian, CA 92036
+• Address: 3803 Wynola Road, Julian, CA 92036

-3. Taste Fresh Apple Cider
+Taste Fresh Apple Cider

 If you are at Volcan Valley Apple Farm, cool off with a cold bottle of apple cider that will delight your taste buds.
-It is made with no preservatives, sugar or anything other than apples.
+It is made with no preservatives, sugar, or anything other than apples.
 They may blend a few types of apples to get that dynamite flavor.

 The apple cider from Apple Lane Orchards that I tried that day was made with Gala, Jonathan, and Gravenstein apples.
 You can also get this apple cider in town at various places.